libavg/libavg/sphinxdoc/misc.rst

         Bitmaps (e.g. width>65536) are supported as long as they fit into memory.

         The layout of the pixels in the bitmap is described by its pixel format.
-        The names for pixel format constants are confusing.
-They try to follow logic, but it's a bit elusive: In many cases, each component is described by a single letter indicating the component's role in the pixel and a number indicating the number of bits used for this component.
-        Components are named in the order they appear in memory.
-In the cases where the name doesn't follow this logic, reasons for the name are usually historical or by convention.
         You can receive a complete list of all supported pixel formats by calling :py:func:`avg.getSupportedPixelFormats()`.
         The pixel formats are: